-Alazne wasn’t ready for the onslaught of satisfying surprises I kept clobbering her with, one song after another.
+Alazne wasn’t ready for the onslaught of satisfying surprises with which I kept clobbering her, one song after another.
 I even managed to surprise her with a few of my personal picks.
-For example, one of my favorites: The Unicorn’s ‘Tuff Ghost’.
+For example, one of my favorites: The Unicorns’ ‘Tuff Ghost’.
 Not only it’s idiosyncratic and weird and has a punching solo, but it includes the word ‘ghost’ in the title, and it’s about a ghost.
 I also enjoy their song ‘Sea Ghost’ for some of those reasons.
-I first heard that album, and then over and over, back in 2007 when I lived for a while with a doomed, breathing person in Switzerland, who spent most of his days either listening to The Unicorn’s ‘Who Will Cut Our Hair When We’re Gone?’, or crying along to Joanna Newsom’s ‘Ys’.
+I first heard that album, and then over and over, back in 2007 when I lived for a while with a doomed, breathing person in Switzerland, who spent most of his days either listening to The Unicorns’ ‘Who Will Cut Our Hair When We’re Gone?’, or crying along to Joanna Newsom’s ‘Ys’.

-By the way, the following is the full list of songs I wanted to dazzle my Alazne with:
+By the way, the following is the full list of songs with which I wanted to dazzle my Alazne:

 ‘What It Is’ – Angel Olsen